Cold-Bore-Capital/dbt-cbc-utils/README.md

 - `add_coalesce` (optional): If set to true, a coalesce function will be wrapped around the value in the moving average.
 Default is true.
 Example with `avg(coalesce(total_revenue,0)) over (partition by location_id order by date_at rows between 6 preceding and current row) as total_revenue_7d_ma` and without `avg(total_revenue) over (partition by location_id order by date_at rows between 6 preceding and current row) as total_revenue_7d_ma`
 - `comma_at_end` (optional): If set to `true`, a comma will be added at the end of the generated column.
 If `false`, the comma will be placed at the start of the row.
 Default is `true`.

-*Note:* A column will be generated for every combination of `column_names`, `dimensions`, and `ma_days` value.
+*Note:* A column will be generated for every combination of `column_names` and `ma_days` value.
 Adding many dimensions and columns can result in a large number of columns being generated.

 #### Example Usage
 ```sql